 Entertaining the kids on a long car or plane ride is important any time of year.
 No matter the season, a new toy, book, game or puzzle has the potential for hours of distraction time.
 Hit the Dollar Store or pick up a few small new toys before your trip.
 Make sure to keep them a surprise until you are mid-journey.
 It’s the newness that makes this tip work best.
 Stash a few more new activities or toys in your suitcase and you can benefit from the same magic when it’s time to cook the turkey or clean the house.

 13. Don’t let Cindy Lu Who get the flu.

-Pack a first-aid kit.
+Pack a First-Aid kit.
 Make sure you have all the essentials like a thermometer, Band-Aids and medicines.
 Traveling, germs and cold season is the perfect time for Ebenezer to cause a sneezer and someone is bound to get sick.

-And when all else fails, stay home and spike the eggnog!
+When all else fails, stay home and spike the eggnog!
 Happy holiday travels!